FireDragon91245/Console-Utilities/README.md

 # ConsoleUtilities
-Tgis is a Class-Libary i made for myself to create a good loking console aplication fast.
+This is a Class-Libary i made for myself to create a good loking console aplication fast.

 # Features
 - Progress Bars